Lace, feathers and sequins! See the best looks from the MTV VMAs red carpet

 Shawn Mendes

-Shawn Mendes, best known for his hit "There's Nothin' Holding Me Back," chose a sleek, metallic navy suit with a patterned shirt.
+Shawn Mendes, best known for his hit "Treat You Better," chose a sleek, metallic navy suit with a patterned shirt.
 If you've ever wondered if it's OK to wear a black belt and shoes with a blue outfit, here's your answer.

 Paris Jackson